Measuring sampling plan utility in post-marketing surveillance of medical products: Integrating utility into sampling plan generation

 \subsubsection{Plan formation through a greedy heuristic}

-Efficient utility calculation opens valuable avenues of analysis for regulators examining sampling plan utility.
-However, identifying a utility-maximizing plan is not straightforward: calculating the utility of each possible plan is combinatorically impractical, and a connected supply chain means testing at one node impacts the utility of testing at other nodes.
-This section describes a heuristic that leverages efficient calculation and marginal utility to form sampling plans with high utility across a budgetary range.
-Section \ref{sec:discussion} discusses ongoing work to improve from this heuristic towards forming plans that maximize utility under principal operational constraints.
+Efficient utility calculation opens valuable avenues of analysis for regulators.
+However, identifying a utility-maximizing plan remains a challenge: calculating the utility of each possible plan is combinatorically impractical.
+While our ongoing research is exploring this challenge, this section shows that even a simple heuristic that leverages efficient calculation and marginal utility can form sampling plans with high utility across a budgetary range.